11 Email Marketing Examples to Save for Later

 But much like other marketing strategies, the most challenging part of creating an effective email campaign is knowing where to start.

-Fortunately, WebFX has a dedicated team of 150+ experts ready to help you create a successful email marketing campaign and achieve your goals!
+If you're looking for help with email marketing, WebFX has a dedicated team of 200+ experts ready to help you create a successful email marketing campaign and achieve your goals!
 You can call 888-601-5359 or contact us online for help getting started today!

 The simplest email is a welcome message.
-They’re easy to create, and as this one from Grana shows, they don’t have to be elaborate or extravagant to serve their purpose.
+They’re easy to create, and as this email marketing campaign example from Grana shows, they don’t have to be elaborate or extravagant to serve their purpose.

 The goal of these emails is to thank subscribers for joining your email campaign.
 They can also include links to your site, but they don’t need to contain any overt calls to action.